haacked/haacked.com/_posts/archived/2004-04-07-weekend-update-Apr-2004.aspx.markdown

 ---
 layout: post
-title: "Weekend Update"
+title: Weekend Update
 date: 2004-04-07 -0800
 comments: true
 disqus_identifier: 306
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2004/04/06/weekend-update-Apr-2004.aspx/"
 ---

 ![Trump](/images/Trump.jpg) I don't know if you caught Saturday Night Live this weekend, but the Donald was hosting.
 He was a bombastic, self aggrandizing, braggart in true Trump fashion.
 For some reason, it just